Cytoplasm: Cytosol

 Due to this network of fibres and high concentrations of dissolved macromolecules, such as proteins, an effect called macromolecular crowding occurs and the cytosol does not act as an ideal solution.
 This crowding effect alters how the components of the cytosol interact with each other.

 Organelles

+Organelles include a number of individualized, but extremely complex structures found inside cells.
+These structures are responsible for executing virtually all cellular functions.
+Organelles were originally believed to be simple, tiny analogs of the macro-organs found in the bodies of humans and animals.
+However, the concept of a broad macro-micro association as it applies to the internal structure and function of cells would eventually be refuted.
+The first major challenge to scientific consensus related to the idea of macro-micro association is often cited as Félix Dujardin's 1834 C.E. refutation of naturalist Christian Gottfried Ehrenberg's popular position that microscopic life must consist of "complete organisms."
+Dujardin challenged the credibility of this (now discredited) model, since it tends toward the logical assumption that intra-cellular artifacts and their organization should form a derivative pathway linking the microscopic cellular structures with the macroscopic internal mechanisms and organization observed in higher animals.
+This idea has since been thoroughly refuted, (I.E: A snail l is NOT composed of many tiny snails).
+The persistence of this idea is reflected in the ultimately accepted naming convention "Organelles."
+The first use of the term is credited to German Zoologist Karl Möbius in 1884, based on the diminutive declension of the root "Organ."

+Intra-cellular architecture as a field of study began as scientists first discovered the presence of such structures, eventually moved on to their basic cataloging by size and appearance, and eventually moving towards a more comprehensive identification and understanding of individual structure and function.
+This process began in the early 19th century with the advent of high-quality machine-standardized lenses for microscopes and continues today with the help of DNA sequencing.

-Organelles (literally "little organs") are usually membrane-bound structures inside the cell that have specific functions.
-Some major organelles that are suspended in the cytosol are the mitochondria, the endoplasmic reticulum, the Golgi apparatus, vacuoles, lysosomes, and in plant cells, chloroplasts.
+Some examples of major organelles include the mitochondria, the endoplasmic reticulum, the Golgi apparatus, vacuoles, lysosomes, and in plant cells, chloroplasts.

 Cytoplasmic inclusions

 The inclusions are small particles of insoluble substances suspended in the cytosol.
 A huge range of inclusions exist in different cell types, and range from crystals of calcium oxalate or silicon dioxide in plants, to granules of energy-storage materials such as starch, glycogen, or polyhydroxybutyrate.
 A particularly widespread example are lipid droplets, which are spherical droplets composed of lipids and proteins that are used in both prokaryotes and eukaryotes as a way of storing lipids such as fatty acids and sterols.
 Lipid droplets make up much of the volume of adipocytes, which are specialized lipid-storage cells, but they are also found in a range of other cell types.